 Aymeric is the Team Leyton manager.
 He is an engineer and naval architect, but also an excellent racer.
 The French sailor made his debut in Mini before moving on to Class40.
 He then acquired a great deal of experience in the Ocean Fifty and took on the role of crew member for the Pro Sailing Tour and also co-skipper for the Transat Jacques Vabre

-The Leyton team also includes a Team Manager, a logistics manager, a trainer, and talented team members for crew sailing, without whom nothing would be possible.
+The Leyton team also has a Team Manager, a logistics manager, a trainer, and several other talented team members for crew sailing, without these people nothing would be possible

-In 2018, for the 1st time in the nautical sector, our energy transition teams wanted to offset the entire carbon footprint of our Class40.
-This goal was shared with as many people as possible to enable each participant to understand and act in order to reduce the carbon impact of the construction and use of these racing boats.
-We have chosen to compensate for this impact by planting trees with Reforest’Action.
+In 2018, for the 1st time in the nautical sector, our energy transition teams wanted to achieve the carbon footprint of our Class40.
+This was shared with as many people as possible to enable each participant to understand and act in order to reduce the carbon impact of the construction and use of these racing boats.
+Without this being the purpose of this study, we have chosen to compensate for this impact by planting trees with Reforest’Action.